kronosapiens/kronosapiens.github.io/_posts/2015-11-22-understanding-variational-inference.md

 ---

 In one of my courses this semester, [Bayesian Models for Machine Learning](http://www.columbia.edu/~jwp2128/Teaching/E6892/E6892Fall2015.html), we've been spending quite a bit of time on a technique called "[Variational Inference](https://en.wikipedia.org/wiki/Variational_Bayesian_methods)".
-I've spent the last few days working on an assigment using this technique, so I thought this would be a good occasion to test knoweledge by attempting to describe the method.
+I've spent the last few days working on an assigment using this technique, so I thought this would be a good occasion to test knowledge by attempting to describe the method.
+Much credit to [John Paisley](http://www.columbia.edu/~jwp2128/) for teaching me all this in the first place.
+The Columbia faculty are really top-notch.

 ## High-level Overview